shockeyt/Whack-a-Mole/README.md

 ![](wireframe.jpg)

+# Instructions

+Player 1 hits the GO button to start the round.
+Each round has 30 seconds on the clock.
+When the clock stops, the round is over.
+Player 2 hits GO to start round 2.
+After both rounds are completed, a winning score will be shown.
+Whack-a-mole can be reset using the reset button at the end of gameplay.

+Scoring:
+A recorded 'hit' on a mole removes it from the board and scores a point for the current player.
+After 2 rounds, the player with the most points wins.
+There is also a tie possibility.

 # Monday

 Started on the building the basic boilerplate of the game.
 I want to build a table for the grid that the 'holes' will be on since a real whack a mole game is similar to a grid.
 This time I'm building a td field for the cells instead of a th field (did that on tic-tac-toe).